 It is fair to say that the analytical capabilities will grow further, as the proficiency of an ML-based AI increases with each processed operation.
 The more companies it analyses, the more predictions it makes, and more accurate these will become in the future, with an ever increasing layer of auxiliary factors that may influence the stock value.

-Machine learning is an insanely powerful tool to automate processes, cut expenses and come up with much better analytics and predictions.
+Machine learning in Fintech is an insanely powerful tool to automate processes, cut expenses, and come up with much better analytics and predictions.
 However, every business is a unique enterprise and has its own needs, vision, budgets, etc.

 But only you know what kind of machine learning solutions you need for your business.
 Try to define a set of goals to complete or issues to fix, and start from that.
 Many companies offer help in building software using these technologies.

-If you’re unsure what to choose or whether you need an ML-based solution at all, you can always message us at firstname.lastname@example.org.
+If you’re unsure what to choose or whether you need an ML or natural language processing solution at all, you can always message us.

-We will try to help you with all professionalism and advise the best solutions on the market or the ways to create them.
+We will try to help you with all professionalism and advise how to implement machine learning projects in Finance.